Ecological Adventures Manu 5 Days

 After dinner, we will embark on a night safari.
 On this short tour, you will be able to spot different spiders and snakes.

-In the morning, we will be hiking back to the Palotoa Lodge through a different trail.
-Our crew will be serving a hearty breakfast.
-Around noon, we will be leaving the lodge and travel by boat to Machuwasi lake.
+In the morning, we will be walking back to the Palotoa Lodge through a path.
+Our team will be serving a hearty breakfast.
+Around 10 am we will leave the lodge and travel by boat to Lake Machuwasi.

 We will be sailing on a typical native balsa raft.
-You will get to see many animals.
-Later that evening, we will enjoy the sunset in the Amazon Rainforest.
-Later in the evening we will again set campfire and have barbecue accompanied by some drinks.
+You will get to see many animals. and birds Later, we will enjoy the sunset in the Amazon Rainforest.
+Later in the evening we will sleep in a lodge, but first we will have a dinner and barbecue accompanied by some drinks.

 At day break, we will travel by boat to see Macaws Clay Lick.
 It is an unmissable sight in the Peruvian Amazon.
 You will get to see hundreds of parrots and Macaws flying to the cliff to eat the clay.